sfeir-open-source/sfeir-school-dbt/docs/markdown/60-quality/40-model-tests.md

 ##==##
 <!-- .slide -->
-# How does unit-testing work ?
+# How does unit-testing work?

 It's based on the assumption that you know:

 * What data do you have as input --> **mocks**
 * What data do you want as output --> **expects**

-If the **expected** output of your dbt models does not match the input, then something is broken.
+If the **expected** output of your _dbt_ models does not match the input, then something is broken.

 ##==##
 <!-- .slide: class="with-code"-->